Hecate2/Ignareo-ISML-auto-voter/README.md

 *To love another person is to see the face of God.*

 High-performance HTTP I/O originated for Chtholly Nota Seniorious, and for ISML, www.internationalsaimoe.com/voting.
+Launches **100k（十万）HTTP requests in 0.7 seconds** on a single 4GHz core.

 Python 3.6 √  Python 3.7 √
 https://github.com/Hecate2/ISML_auto_voter